 Our night was spent chatting around the fire with some interesting fellow adventure-seekers.
 One traveling by motorcycle across Canada, another on his way to bike the Cabot Trail, and a couple on a three-month road trip to check some epic climbing spots off their bucket list.

-Back for High Tide
+Back for High Tide at Hopewell Rocks

 After saying goodbye to our cherished, short-term neighbors, we set off to be amazed by the high tides at Hopewell Rocks.
 Our ticket was good for two days, and we definitely weren’t missing out on seeing this special place at high tide.